Header

 female Altica sp. showing spermatheca, North Elmham (Norfolk, UK), 18th July 2022

 This was found (I didn't record what on) when I didn't have much experience dissecting beetles.
-I couldn't find an aedeagus so assumed it was a female but I can't find anything in my notes or photos to suggest that I found a spermatheca either.
+I couldn't find an aedeagus so assumed it was a female but I can't find anything in my notes or photos to suggest that I found a spermatheca either (although I think it looks gravid so probably was indeed a female).
 I suspected it was oleracea at the time but I don't see any justification for that now (it may have been influenced by the comment in Hackston that this is the commonest species, but I'm not sure it is the commonest species, at least in Norfolk (far more records of lythri and also more palustris).

 Altica sp.
 Altica sp.
 Altica sp.